ccicconetti/serverlessonedge/simulations/020_LambdaMuSim_multiclass/README.md

 The execution will produce its output in the directory `data`, which will be created if not existing.

+Special commands:

-If you want to obtain the list of the commands that will be run, without actually running them, prepend `DRY=1` to the command above.
+- with `DRY=1` you obtain the list of commands what will be run
+- with `EXPLAIN=1` you get an explanation of the fields in the output file
+- with `PRINT=1` you get a comma-separated value list of the fields in the output file

 ## Downloading the raw results without running the experiments